Caesarsage/Caesarsage/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-<p> My Name is Destiny Erhabor.
-I am DevOps and Full Stack Software Engineer.
-I combine my knowledge of software and cloud to build reliable and resilient products and infrastructure that can solve problems.
-And i also run a blog that advises and publishes best practices around web technologies and How to's on basic cloud tools.
+<p> My name is Destiny Erhabor.
+I am a DevOps and full-stack software engineer.
+I combine my knowledge of software and the cloud to build reliable and resilient products and infrastructure that can solve problems.
+I also run a blog that advises and publishes best practices around web technologies and How-to's on basic cloud tools.
 </>

-Check out my latest articles here;
+Check out my latest articles here:

 🎯 [Empowering Startups: Introductory guide to databricks](https://techcommunity.microsoft.com/t5/educator-developer-blog/empowering-startups-the-introductory-guide-to-databricks-for/ba-p/3934092)